withastro/astro/docs/collections.md

 Astro Collections help you break up a larger set of data into multiple pages.
 Examples use-cases include:

 - Pagination: `/posts/1`, `posts/2`, etc.
-- Grouping Content by Tag: `/tags/red`, `tags/blue`, etc.
+- Grouping content by author: `/posts/fred`, `/posts/matthew`, etc.
-- Grouping Content by Author: `/posts/fred`, `/posts/matthew`, etc.
+- Grouping content by some tag: `/tags/red`, `tags/blue`, etc.
-- Working with Remote Data
+- Working with remote data
+- Mixing remote and local data

-Use a Collection when you need to reuse a single template to generate multiple pages from a single dataset.
+**When to use Collections: When you need to reuse a single template to generate multiple pages from a larger dataset.** If you just want to generate a single page (ex: a long list of every post on your site) then you can just fetch that data on a normal Astro page without using the Collection API.

 ## Collections API